jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 ===================

 Shutdown the JupyterHub process.
 This would vary depending on how you have set up JupyterHub to run.
-Most likely, it is using a process supervisor of some sort (``systemd`` or ``supervisord`` or even ``docker``).
+It is likely using a process supervisor of some sort (``systemd`` or ``supervisord`` or even ``docker``).
 Use the supervisor specific command to stop the JupyterHub process.